Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 2 and more

 (picks via SportsLine's computer model unless otherwise noted)

 Henry has consistently outperformed his rushing yards expectation in five of his last six games when at home and playing against a top third defense, maintaining an average of 136.5 rushing yards per game during that span.
+With the Ravens favored by 11.5 points against the Browns, they likely will lean on the ground game to run the clock if they can build the expected lead.
 Pick it at Boom:

-Mahomes has gone over his passing yards market in three of his last five games, with an average of 251.8 passing yards per game.
-The model projects that he'll throw for 282 yards against the Eagles in Week 2.
+Allen has hit the Over on his rushing yardage in three of his past five road games, averaging 52.8 rushing yards per game in those instances.
+The model projects him to run for 42.3 yards against the Chiefs on Sunday.
 Click here to sign up for Boom Fantasy:

 Geno Smith, Raiders, 1.5 passing touchdowns - Lower (1.67x)